 Civilization’s price tag

-Conversely, yoga done without this spirit, is not yoga… no matter how much it looks like yoga.
+When you do yoga postures with the issues of balance I raise above in mind, you will be doing authentic yoga no matter how stiff, weak, or far from the ideal form, you may be.
+Conversely, doing yoga without that balance intention is not yoga, no matter how much it looks like yoga.
 It is merely exercise, which isn’t bad — it’s just not yoga.
 Naturally, no one else will know.
-Only you can know when you are too ‘Ha’, or too ‘Tha’.
-Only you can fear your imbalance and feel the need to tilt yourself in the other direction…towards balance and what you truly want.
+Only you can know when you are too ‘ha’, or too ‘tha’.
+Only you can fear your imbalance and feel the need to tilt yourself in the other direction towards balance and what you truly want.